Great Glen U3A 2016

 From the beginning the stated aims were to provide a means for retired and semi-

 These were to include educational, physical and social activities, but above all to be FUN.
 No formal tuition was to be included and no qualifications required or given.
 As far as possible the groups were to function on a self-

 We were fortunate, in that we were able to rent ideal premises at the Methodist Church, and that there were many and varied talents in the village which could be tapped.
 Group leaders willingly gave their time and expertise, with the result that our membership quickly grew.

 For our monthly meetings, we have outgrown the Methodist Church Hall, and so these are now held in the Village Hall.

 We also became affiliated to the Third Age Trust, a country-

-Most of the groups meet in one of the rooms at the Methodist Church or in the village hall or sports centre, and a subscription of £1 per session (£1.50 from 1 April 2018) is requested from all members and visitors attending.
+Most of the groups meet in one of the rooms at the Methodist Church or in the village hall or sports centre, and a subscription of £1.50 per session is requested from all members and visitors attending.